Lishany/Lab-Test-Reduction---an-integrated-method-to-reduce-lab-tests/README.md

 ## Lab Test Reduction - Predict or draw blood: an integrated method to reduce lab tests

+Serial laboratory testing is common, especially in Intensive Care Units (ICU).
+Such repeated testing is expensive and may even harm patients.
+Identifying specific tests that can be omitted is needed.
+We propose a deep-learning method to jointly predict future lab test events to be omitted and the values of the omitted events based on observed testing values.
+And we validated our model on an openly available critical care dataset - [MIMIC III][1].

 ### Data Description
 data directory: ./Processed_data/